supernapie/supernapie.github.io/plans.md

 ## Goals

-- Easy for making game prototypes in a few declarative lines
+- Focus on prototyping game mechanics
+- Scalable to full games with a lot of content
 - No buildtools, no dependencies
 - Run in the browser or in deno
 - Geared towards mobile games